Over the last 24 hours, a string of co-ordinated explosions across Thailand have left 4 dead and several injured.

 Security around southern Thai airports and tourist resorts has been tightened.

-The British Foreign and Commonwealth Office said: “We are in close contact with local authorities and urgently seeking more information.”
+The British Foreign, Commonwealth & Development Office said: “We are in close contact with local authorities and urgently seeking more information.”

 The blasts have synchronized with a public holiday which is important in Thailand, as it celebrates the Queen’s birthday.

-Brit’s make over 1 million trips to Thailand each year, with the FCO stating that most of these are “trouble free.”
+Brit’s make over 1 million trips to Thailand each year, with the FCDO stating that most of these are “trouble free.”

 Hua Hin suffered the first blasts at around midnight local time.
 It is reported that the bombs were concealed in plant pots before they were set off by mobile phones.
 Following this, the areas bars and clubs evacuated and closed.